columbia-it/django-jsonapi-training/docs/building.md

 +        return super(HyperlinkedModelSerializer, self).update(instance, validated_data)
 ```

+(hint: there's a mistake above.
+Can you find it?)

 #### via the Model

 The serializer is probably **not** the right place for "business logic" in general as it allows Model